-The curriculum of the Science Department has been designed in view of the school’s policy of providing a strong foundation of education suitable to the student’s present needs, interests and future development.
-To that end, the science faculty has prepared a program of study and laboratory work that will instill in each student basic scientific knowledge.
-Earth Science, Chemistry, Biology II, Chemistry II and Physics are elective courses and may be scheduled only with the permission of a student’s science teacher or the Science Department Chairperson.
+The curriculum of the Science Department has been designed in view of the school’s policy of providing a strong foundation of education suitable to the student’s present needs, interests, and future development.
+To that end, the science faculty has prepared a program of study and laboratory work that will instill, in each student, basic scientific knowledge.
+In addition, the science department has adopted a STEM curriculum into all of its courses.
+Anatomy and Physiology, Biology II Honors AP Chemistry II Honors AP, Forensics, Physics, Physics Honors, Physics Honors AP 1 and 2, and Physics of Technology are elective courses and may be scheduled only with the permission of a student’s science teacher and the approval of the Science Department Chairperson.

 Physical Science Honors

 This course is taken by students whose academic record and science background indicate the ability to work at an advanced level at either the eighth grade level or the freshman level The course covers the same topics as physical science with enrichment activities and additional laboratory work to prepare students for future work in advanced science courses.

 Anatomy and Physiology